Bullyparade: History and concept

-The weekly show featured both taped and live performed sketches, nearly every sketch was part of a series of sketches featuring special characters and settings.
+The weekly show featured both taped and live performed sketches.
+Most sketches were part of a series of sketches featuring special characters and settings.
 The show had a high rate of running gags, and depictions of daily news, international pop culture parodies as well as European and German public figures.
 While Michael Herbig acted as host, director and producer, all three comedians wrote the sketches, developed the characters and acted in a wide variety roles.
 With rising success the show was aired with a studio band in front of a live audience.

-In Germany, Bullyparade gained strong cult followings even long time after it had been canceled, its status can be compared to Monty Python's Flying Circus in the UK.
-One thing it had in common with the Flying Circus is the frequent use of drag by the main cast.
+In Germany, Bullyparade gained strong cult followings even long time after it had been canceled; its status and popularity can be compared to Monty Python's Flying Circus in the UK.
+One thing it had in common with the Flying Circus was the frequent use of drag by the main cast.

-Due to its regional origin and the background of its creators, Bullyparade is strongly associated with Southern German humor.
+Due to the regional origin and the background of its creators, Bullyparade is strongly associated with Southern German humor.
 The dialects and accents used on the show are depicting cultural peculiarities from many different regions all over Germany, Austria, South Tyrol, and Switzerland.